 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Citizen review panels provide opportunities for community members to play an integral role in ensuring the child protection system is protecting children from abuse and neglect and helping find permanent homes for them.
-While the panels are required to review the state’s CAPTA plan, they also evaluate different aspects of the child protection system in their own communities.
-Made up of 11 to 16 citizens each, these panels represent a partnership among:
+Citizen Review Panels provide opportunities for community members to play an integral role in ensuring the child protection system is protecting children from abuse and neglect.
+Panel members review and evaluate various aspects of the state child protection system, and also those in their communities.
+Comprised of 11 to 16 citizens each, these panels represent a partnership among:

 Serving multiple purposes

 To ensure the states child protection system is working well, citizen review panels:

 Panel members carefully listen to parents and those who work in the child protection system and, work as a team, are sensitive to diversity, maintain confidentiality, and serve an initial two-year term.
 These community volunteers, appointed by the DHS commissioner and county commissioners, also participate in training regarding: